karin-jpg/senior-challenge/README.md

 </pre>

 - About the query
-    - the logic behind it: The objective here is to retrieve the highest sum of total_amount value on the table orders and get all the users where their sum of total_amount matchs it.
+    - The logic behind it: The objective here is to retrieve the highest sum of total_amount value on the table orders and get all the users where their sum of total_amount matches it.
-      We begin selecting the name, totalOrderValues (sum of total_amount), the currency (for the reason I cited on the endpoint1) from the table users joining the orders table grouping by user.id and user.name and adding a having clause where the totalOrderValues matchs the highest sum of total_amount value on the table orders.
+      We begin selecting the name, totalOrderValues (sum of total_amount), and the currency (for the reason I cited on the endpoint1) from the table users joining the orders table grouping by user.id and user.name and adding a having clause where the totalOrderValues matches the highest sum of total_amount value on the table orders.
 In this way, we'll bring the user (or users if more of them have the same amount of total)

     - On eloquent: